McDoogen/monstera/README.md

 - Neural Network Control

 ## TODO
-- Clean up this document
+- Gather up the components we have (document them in a BOM)
-- Start a BOM
+- Start to make 3D models (onshape)
+    - All on one level?
+Sensors and motors.
+This helps with consistensy.
+Multiple levels may have some rotation due to inaccuracies of the standoffs.
+- Convert the 3D model into a URDF to use in Gazebo